Solar battery vs generator Perth: which backup power is better in 2026?

 - Daily value: A battery saves you money every day, not just during rare outages.
 The financial return is ongoing.

-- Auto-start: Modern batteries switch to backup power in under 20 milliseconds — your lights don't even flicker.
-A generator requires you to be home, go to the garage, pull the start cord, and run extension leads.
+- Auto-start: Modern batteries switch to backup power in under 20 milliseconds, fast enough that your lights stay on.
+A generator needs you home to start it and run extension leads.

 - Zero noise: Perth's residential noise regulations restrict generator use, especially at night.
 A battery is completely silent.